Rigidity of J-rotational rational maps and critical quasicircle maps: Rigidity of J-rotational rational maps

 \begin{proof} (1) follows from a standard application of Schwarz lemma to the inclusion map $f^{-1}(\Omega) \hookrightarrow \Omega$.
 For every point $z$ in $J(f)$, the distance $r_n$ between $z$ and $f^{-n}\left(P(f) \cup \mathcal{C}(f)\right)$ decreases to zero as $n \to \infty$.
 At $z$, the inclusion map $\iota_n : f^{-n}(\Omega) \to \Omega$ is a contraction with respect to the hyperbolic metrics of the domain and range by a factor of $C(r_n)$ for some function $C(r)$ which tends to zero as $r \to 0$.
 By composing $\iota_n^{-1}$ with $f^n$, we obtain $\| (f^n)'(z) \| \geq C(r_n)^{-1} \to \infty$. \end{proof}

 For every rotation quasicircle $X_j$, let us pick a collar $A_j$ of $f|_{X_j}$ as described in \S\ref{ss:approx-rot}.
 In particular, we would want $A_j$ to be skinny enough such that it is compactly contained in $\Omega \cup X_j$.
-Denote the union of all rotation quasicircles and all collars by
+Denote the union of all collars by